 What would the rewards be?

 Perhaps most important, positive changes have a cascading effect on self-worth and self-efficacy, 'greasing the wheels' for further successful change.
 But there are other rewards as well.
 Blood sugar stabilization can reduce hunger-related mood swings and anxiety.
-Eating more whole foods increases our actual nutrition, resulting in more and more stable energy, increased clarity of thought, better physical performance, even better quality sleep.
+Eating more whole foods increases our actual nutrition, resulting in more, and more stable energy, increased clarity of thought, better physical performance, even better quality sleep.
 And positive role modelling can affect our family and friends and even our patients.
-How would eating more healthfully help you reach your mental health goals?
+How would eating more healthfully help you reach your health goals?

 Does your diet need a complete overhaul, or just a few tweaks?

 Most of us are somewhere between those two poles, but it can be overwhelming to think about.
-There are choices- big changes or small steps?
+There are choices- sweeping changes or small steps?
 One food group at a time, one meal at a time, subtracting unhealthy foods, adding in healthy ones?
 What works for you will likely be unique to you but within a common pattern.
 A coaching mindset may help here- small, sustainable changes over time, treated as information-generating experiments, are more likely to lead to lasting improvement, and a relaxed yet mindful attitude towards nourishment.
 Where can you get the resources you need to decide what changes to make, and their priority?

 What is your optimal diet?

 There is much nutritional research available, most of it conflicting, however it likely starts with whole foods- foods which are not altered from their natural state by processing.
 From there, experimentation may be required to determine how you tolerate or thrive on different food groups, or sometimes even individual foods within groups.
 The diet that serves you best will be 'the one that works'- one you truly enjoy and feel nourished by (mind, body and spirit), and that fits within your lifestyle and your health goals.